oleggrinch/recipes/README.md

 # recipes

-The description of the project can be find here:
+The description of the project can be found here:

 http://bit.ly/nlp_proposal